T-SVD Based Non-convex Tensor Completion and Robust Principal Component Analysis: Introduction

 As in the matrix case, the choices of rank surrogate function and sparsity measure substantially influence the final results.
 The nuclear norm of a matrix is equivalent to the $\ell_1-$norm of its singular value.
 However, as indicated by Fan and Li \cite{SCAD}, $\ell_1-$norm over-penalizes large entries of vectors.
-Smoothly clipped absolute deviation (SCAD) penalty \cite{SCAD} and min-max concave plus (MCP) penalty \cite{MCP} were proposed as ideal penalty functions, and their superiority over $\ell_1-$norm has been demonstrated in \cite{MCP,SCAD,shi2011,zhang2012}.
-This inspires us that nuclear norm based tensor rank surrogate functions and $\ell_1-$norm based tensor sparsity measure may suffer from similar problem.
-To alleviate such phenomena, we propose to use non-convex penalties (SCAD and MCP) instead of $\ell_1-$norm in TNN and tensor sparsity measure.
+Smoothly clipped absolute deviation (SCAD) penalty \cite{SCAD} and minimax concave plus (MCP) penalty \cite{MCP} were proposed as ideal penalty functions, and their superiority over $\ell_1-$norm has been demonstrated in \cite{MCP,SCAD,shi2011,zhang2012}.
+This fact inspires us that nuclear norm based tensor rank surrogate functions and $\ell_1-$norm based tensor sparsity measure may suffer from a similar problem.
+To alleviate such phenomena, we propose to use non-convex penalties (SCAD and MCP) instead of an $\ell_1-$norm in TNN and tensor sparsity measures.

 However, the introduction of non-convex penalties makes optimization problems even harder to solve.
 For example, TNN based TRPCA \cite{TNN} is a convex optimization model, thus can be efficiently solved by alternating direction multiplier method (ADMM) \cite{ADMM}.
-Once we replace $\ell_1-$norm by SCAD or MCP, the problem is not convex anymore, and ADMM is not guaranteed to converge \cite{bertsekas2015convex} in such circumstance.
-Therefore, we propose to apply majorization-minimization algorithm \cite{MM1,MM2} for solving the non-convex optimization problems.
-Based on the proposed non-convex tensor completion and TRPCA model and their corresponding MM algorithms, we conduct experiments on natural images and multispectral images to validate the effectiveness of the proposed methods.
+Once we replace $\ell_1-$norm by SCAD or MCP, the problem is not convex anymore.
+Therefore, we apply the majorization minimization algorithm \cite{MM1,MM2} to solve the non-convex optimization problems and analyze the theoretical properties of these algorithms.
+Based on the proposed non-convex tensor completion and TRPCA models and their corresponding MM algorithms, we conduct experiments on natural images and multispectral images to validate the efficacy of the proposed methods.

-The remainder of this paper is organized as follows.
-In Section \ref{sec:relatedwork}, we review related work on tensor recovery and non-convex penalties.
-Section \ref{sec:notations} introduces notations and preliminaries.
-We propose new tensor rank surrogate function and sparsity measure together with some theoretical properties in Section \ref{sec:theoretical}.
-Then, we formulate the non-convex models for TC and TRPCA, devise corresponding MM algorithms in Section \ref{sec:tc} and Section \ref{sec:trpca} respectively.
-Extensive experimental results and analysis are reported in Section \ref{sec:experiments}.
-Finally, we give concluding remarks in Section \ref{sec:conclusion}.